Ometria Terms of Service

-The Client acknowledges that the Ometria Service is dependent on access to various third party data sources (including the Client Data).
-The Client agrees that Ometria is not responsible for the non-availability of or interruption to the Ometria Service caused by any non-availability of any such third party data source.
+The Client acknowledges that the Ometria Service requires access to Client Data and any other data sources, whether controlled by the Client or a third party, that the Client may elect to use with the Ometria Service.
+The Client agrees that Ometria is not responsible for the non-availability of or interruption to the Ometria Service caused by any non-availability of any such data source.

 The Client will allow Ometria to manage all DNS elements associated with the sending of domains via DNS subdomain delegation.